Health Care Support Services Central Table Bargaining - Bargaining Brief

 LATEST BARGAINING NEWS

-MGEU leadership filed an unfair labour practice with the Manitoba Labour Board on Friday, January 5, 2018.
+MGEU leadership filed an unfair labour practice, on behalf of the HCSS Central Table and other health care support Locals, with the Manitoba Labour Board on Friday, January 5, 2018.
 Through a Labour Board hearing, the union could argue that employers must stop stalling and begin negotiations immediately in good faith.

 The Labour Board scheduled hearing dates for June 20 and 21, 2018.
 In